 Data collection activities conducted under an award are the sole responsibility of the recipient organization.
 The NEA’s support of the project does not constitute approval of those data collection procedures.
 Accordingly, data collected from respondents/participants will be conducted by the awardee or at the awardee’s direction, and any NEA-funded researchers collecting data from respondents/participants may not represent to those subjects that such data are being collected on behalf of the NEA.

 Many projects under the Grants for Arts Projects program include some type of informal evaluation, such as conducting anonymized surveys of audiences about their satisfaction with a program, or even basic field observations of program participants such as counting the number of audience members or tickets sold.
-These types of activities are often exempt from a research ethics review.
-Furthermore, data collection activities related to completion of the Final Descriptive Report (FDR) are exempt from a research ethics review.
+These types of activities are often exempt from a program evaluation ethics review.
+Furthermore, data collection activities related to completion of the Final Descriptive Report (FDR) are exempt from a program evaluation ethics review.
 Examples of questions on the FDR are available here.

 Whether formal or informal, however, evaluation activities of arts programs occurring within schools or school districts must be done under the rules and regulations governing those institutions or jurisdictions.

-On the other hand, some grantees want to conduct more formal evaluation and/or research as part of their grant.
-Such studies may include systemic investigations, including research and development, testing, or evaluation; or research studies designed to develop or contribute to generalized knowledge.
-These activities may require a research ethics review, especially if the activities will be completed during the grant’s period of performance and will use funding from the grant or its match (if applicable).
+On the other hand, some grantees want to conduct more formal program evaluation and/or research as part of their grant.
+Program evaluation may require an ethics review, especially if the activities will be completed during the grant’s period of performance and will use funding from the grant or its match (if applicable).
 Examples include activities that require asking program participants to provide sensitive and/or confidential information about themselves, and/or that involve systematic studies to assess a program’s benefits for participants.

 Costs of submitting research proposals to Institutional Review Boards (IRBs) are allowable if the activity occurs during the award’s period of performance; however, the grantee must provide evidence that the applicant has consulted with its preferred IRB or IRBs.
 If you receive an award, we may withhold funds until IRB approval is demonstrated and evidence of ethics training in the conduct of human subject’s research is provided for all individuals engaged in research activities that include human subjects.
 Such evidence can take the form of an active, unexpired certificate of completion of a training module.
 The NEA does not specify or endorse any specific educational programs.
 The NEA will not reimburse costs for ethics training.